Skip to main content

 By Guilherme Cartier

-While organizations continue to pour investments into cloud computing, many of the world’s largest organizations still have decades-old technology as the backbone of their IT ecosystems.
+While organizations continue to invest heavily in cloud computing, many of the world’s largest organizations still rely on decades-old technology as the backbone of their IT ecosystems.

 I’m referring to mainframes, of course, which are too often misunderstood as outdated.

-Mainframes are extremely sophisticated machines designed for mission-critical applications that still have an important role to serve today.
+Mainframes are extremely sophisticated machines designed for mission-critical applications that still serve an important role.
 The biggest issue for IT teams is that many of the processes adopted in traditional mainframe application development are manual and error-prone and often lack automated testing, code scanning and documentation.
-Over time, all these things contribute to the accumulation of technical debt.
+Over time, these inefficiencies can lead to technical debt.

 DevSecOps is a set of practices and tools that aim to improve the speed, quality and security of software delivery by integrating development, security and operations teams.